Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 2nIlOeGeReMbI3rAvWaSdA1rAdO1qA eni'lo'egerembi'ira'væ'asda'æra'do'æqa you ♀ (who does) speech (with attribute) funny (compared to) yesterday you, who says something funnier than yesterday

 What the word level is concerned, the separator is an important addition to the partition system.
-Due to the workings of the step ladder principle, a partition will always be subordinate to the one immediately preceding it.
-But this isn't always desired.
+Due to the workings of the step ladder principle, a partition will always be subordinate to the partition that immediately precedes it.
+But that's not always what is desired.
 Consider the following compound word:

 mAaQ4rAaSeM0tWeMaQ1rAaN2dA ma'aq'ora'asem'atæ'emaq'æra'an'eda old man with attribute grey color with attribute short